 The experts say that planning is the most important aspect of a makeover or remodel and I took their advice.
 I didn’t have much to work with so I figured I’d try to get as much as I could out of it.

-Creating an inspiration board, or mood board, can help a lot when planning a room makeover.
+Creating an inspiration board, or mood board can help a lot when planning a room makeover.
 Collecting pins of your favorite rooms on Pinterest can help you decide what colors and styles appeal to you.
 Here’s the room that inspired my living room makeover:

-Here’s a few websites that let you create free mood boards:
+Here are a few websites that let you create free mood boards: